-The joy of Ceefax: Remembering three of the greatest things about p302
+The joy of Ceefax: Remembering 3 of the greatest things about p302

-Ceefax is 45 years old, and though it has long since been replaced by rather more modern media, @Sid_Lambert still misses the glory days of page 302.
+Ceefax is nearly 50 years old, and though it has long since been replaced by rather more modern media, @Sid_Lambert still misses the glory days of page 302.

 It was 2012 when we waved goodbye to Ceefax.
 Long before the advent of swiping, our thumbs would fill many a dull hour by hitting the text button and tapping in 302 on our telly remotes.
 It took us to a treasure trove of football stories in 80 words or less.